 Unfortunately, Flutter’s widgets are not adaptive, so you have to make the platform-specific adaptation manually.

-It’s fairly easy to get started with Flutter, all you need to do is to download the flutter package, unzip it, and then create an environment variable pointing to a folder inside of the that unzipped folder.
-And you’d be pretty much ready to go, however, you might need to download Android Studio and set up and emulator if you don’t want to use your phone.
+It’s fairly easy to get started with Flutter, all you need to do is to download the flutter package, unzip it, and then create an environment variable pointing to a folder inside of that unzipped folder.
+And you’d be pretty much ready to go, however, you might need to download Android Studio and set up an emulator if you don’t want to use your phone.

 Flutter supports the Hot Reload feature, which enables you to rerun your application with the adjustments you make while developing and speeds up development.
 Flutter is currently officially supported on Android Studio, IntelliJ Idea, and Visual Studio Code.

 Flutter is certainly behind React Native when it comes to the Ecosystem, as React Native is already been there for two years before Flutter was released, and is well established with tons of packages already.
-However, Flutter is catching up with a tremendous pace, and many core packages for mobile development are available for public use and the Flutter Ecosystem is driving a crazy momentum with the dedication of the community.
+However, Flutter is catching up at a tremendous pace, and many-core packages for mobile development are available for public use and the Flutter Ecosystem is driving a crazy momentum with the dedication of the community.
 Right now, there are over 1450 packages available for Flutter on the official dartlang.org.

 When it comes to performance, Flutter’s approach is quite different than that of React Native app development, or even NativeScript.
-Flutter’s application is compiled using arm C/C++ library so that it’s closer to machine language and gives better native performance.
+Flutter’s application is compiled using arm C/C++ library so that it’s closer to machine language and gives a better native performance.
 Not just the UI components are compiled, but the whole thing.